ersohnstyne/neverball-docs/Entities.md

 Key       | Description
 ----------|------------
 radius    | Switch radius.
-The default is "0.5". target    | Refers to the *path_corner* that the switch controls. target2   | Refers to the first *path_corner* of the path along which the switch will travel. target3   | Refers to a second path that controls the orientation of the switch.
+The default is "0.5".
+Values can't be negative. target    | Refers to the *path_corner* that the switch controls. target2   | Refers to the first *path_corner* of the path along which the switch will travel. target3   | Refers to a second path that controls the orientation of the switch.
 This is useful when you want to control the position and orientation independently of each other.